-Engineers specifying potting compounds for electronics that operate above 150°C frequently focus on the headline temperature rating — and miss the properties that actually determine whether the compound will protect their assembly over its intended service life.
-Temperature ratings are not standardized across suppliers, not always measured at full cure, and not always representative of continuous service conditions.
-A more reliable specification process focuses on the fundamental material properties that govern performance at elevated temperatures.
+Engineers specifying potting compounds for electronics above 150°C frequently focus on the headline temperature rating and miss the properties that actually determine whether the compound will protect the assembly over its service life.
+Temperature ratings are not standardized across suppliers, not always measured at full cure, and not always representative of continuous service.
+A more reliable specification process focuses on the fundamental properties that govern performance at elevated temperature.

 Glass Transition Temperature: The Critical Threshold